Pant/nextcloudpi-readthedocs/How-to-access-and-configure-NextCloudPi.md

 ### From your home Router Web Interface
 Note: *Routers do not share the same Web User Interface.*
 1. Open a Web Browser, like Firefox.
 2. Visit your home Router IP address.
-It is writen at the bottom of your Router.
+It is written at the bottom of your Router.
 Normally it will be 192.168.1.1
 3. Log in with your credentials
 4. Navigate to an entry in your menu that shows your Network Map and find a list that shows the IPs of the connected devices.
 The Raspberry Pi's IP address should be listed there.

 ### Linux / Mac
-1. Install nmap from your package manager.
+1. Install `nmap` from your package manager.
 2. Open a terminal
 3. Run the command `nmap -sP '192.168.0.*'`, where you have to replace the network IP (192.168.0) with yours.
 You will see something like this: